Photo: Shoreline at sunset

 In the Arctic and Antarctic (north or south of 66.5° latitude), there are times of year when the sun is above the horizon 24 hours a day (a phenomenon known as midnight sun) and times when it never rises.
 Even in the summer, the sun is low enough for temperatures to be lower than in the tropics, but the seasonal changes are much greater than in equatorial regions.
 Interior Alaska has seen temperatures as high as 100 degrees Fahrenheit (38 degrees Celsius).

-Farther from the Equator lie the temperate regions.
+Closer to the Equator lie the temperate regions.
 These include the United States, Europe, China, and parts of Australia, South America, and southern Africa.
 They have the typical four seasons: winter, spring, summer, and fall.

 Outside Influences